PhilippSalvisberg/mle-sqlcl/README.md

   Print version and exit.
 ```

-Please note that you need to define an environment variable named `SQLPATH` and your `login.sql` must be found in in `SQLPATH`.
+Please note that you need to define an environment variable named `SQLPATH` and your `login.sql` must be found in `SQLPATH`.

 ## License